 In the US, there are very few factories that make 100% ground chocolate.
 In this factory, visits last for 45 minutes and you can see the hand-carved grinders to grind the cocoa beans.

 Mast Brothers Chocolate – Brooklyn, USA

 In this factory, you can make an intimate visit in which you get to know the whole process of the artisanal chocolate confection.
 One of the ex-libris of the visit is to see how the flavours, such as pepper and coffee, are added to the chocolate.

 Maison Cailler – Broc, Switzerland

-Whenever a friend visits Switzerland, he travel with a message – bring me chocolates!
+Whenever a friend visits Switzerland, he travels with a message, “Bring me chocolates!”.
 And it is in Switzerland that you find one of the most famous chocolate factories in the world.
-In addition to the visit to the factory where you accompany the milk chocolate production line, you can also enrole in workshops to learn, for example, how to make chocolates.
+In addition to the visit to the factory where you accompany the milk chocolate production line, you can also enrol in workshops to learn, for example, how to make chocolates.

 Theo Chocolate – Seattle, USA

 Theo Chocolate factory offers visits that allow you to know the entire process of chocolate confectionery.
 This factory maintains preserved roasting and grinding machines with more than 100 years.

 Phillip Island Chocolate Factory – Melbourne, Australia